 Last Piece Of Advice

-If you know that you sell an item that’s not manufactured by a U.S. based small business and would like to try to keep it set aside for small business on future acquisitions, you may find some success in working with the federal agency buying the item in question and asking them to request a non-manufacturer waiver from the SBA.
+If you know that you sell an item that’s not manufactured by a U.S.-based small business and would like to try to keep it set aside for small businesses on future acquisitions, you may find some success in working with the federal agency buying the item in question and asking them to request a non-manufacturer waiver from the SBA.
 Instructions on this process are also provided in FAR 19.102(f).

 – Govology course presented by Steven Koprince.